 - Books – 14 days; overdue fine = 10 cents per day

-- Headphones – available for use in library and semesterly
+- Headphones – available for use daily and semesterly

 - Magazines and newspapers – not circulated